-An online comment form was available for people who wanted to suggest specific changes or edits to the text of the 2023 RTP and High Capacity Transit Strategy.
-Members of the public, transportation agencies and organizations used the comment form to provide comments, feedback and suggested edits to the Public Review Draft Regional Transportation Plan and High Capacity Transit Strategy.
+An online comment form was available for people who wished to suggest specific changes or edits to the text of the 2023 RTP and High Capacity Transit Strategy.
+Members of the public, public agencies and organizations used the comment form to provide comments, feedback and suggested edits to the Public Review Draft Regional Transportation Plan and High Capacity Transit Strategy.

-There were ## commenters who provided their names.
-These comments are attached to this report, along with comments received by email, mail and voicemail.
-Of these comments, all substantive comments are under consideration by Metro staff and amendments will be recommended, when feasible, to address the comments and edits provided.
+These comments are attached to this report in Appendix G, along with comments received by email, mail and voicemail in Appendices B, C and D. Also attached is a map illustrating the zip codes of the 269 online commenters who provided this information.
+Comments were made by community members across the region although there is a concentration of commenters who provided zip codes located in inner East Portland, Southwest Portland and Tigard.
+All substantive comments for which a commenter provided their name, are under consideration by Metro staff and amendments will be recommended, when feasible, to address the comments and edits provided.
 Comments about specific projects have been shared with the sponsoring agencies.
-An additional ## people submitted comments using the online comment form and did not provide their names.

 Of the comments received through the online comment form, most were submitted by community members or organizations.
 Of the 307 comments, 75 were submitted by ODOT staff and one by the City of Tualatin.
-City staff comments are not included in the following summary.
+All comments submitted are summarized below organized by the top reoccurring themes from commenters.